-Former US Secretary of Defense Robert McNamara apparently believed he was acting in good faith, given the political realities he was faced with during the Vietnam war.
+From Morris’ perspective, it seems that former US Secretary of Defense Robert McNamara believed he was acting in good faith, given the political realities of the Vietnam war.
 Hindsight is 20/20.
-But those in power don’t have the benefit of hindsight and must make tough decisions, usually with limited information.
-So McNamara, now in a safe position to do so, admits to having made egregious mistakes.
+But those in power don’t have the benefit of hindsight and must make tough decisions, usually with scant information.
+So McNamara, now in a safe place to do so, admits to having made egregious mistakes.

 Cover-ups and Sin

-But what do the pressures of political leadership and the management of public information have to do with the dislike of Catholicism?
-To answer this question, let’s look at the Catholic hierarchy’s response to the sad fact that not a few priests sexually abused young geople.
+What does wartime leadership and disinformation have to do with the dislike of Catholicism?
+To answer this question, consider the Catholic hierarchy’s response to the sad fact that not a few priests sexually abused young people.

-As scandalous as this most certainly is, it does not diminish the holy within Catholicism.
-It’s just a story of human sin.
-And it seems that practically every human organization contains at least some degree of sin and corruption.
-If we upheld sin and corruption as a basis for worthlessness, then pretty well no human enterprise would be of any value.
-But the parable of the good and bad seed found in Matthew 13:24-29 suggests otherwise:
+As reprehensible as all this is, it does not in any way diminish the holy within Catholicism.
+Instead, it’s an example of human sin and corruption.
+And practically every human organization contains some degree of sin and corruption.
+If we upheld sin and corruption as a key indicator for worthlessness, then virtually no human enterprise would be of any value.

 Jesus told them another parable: “The kingdom of heaven is like a man who sowed good seed in his field.
 But while everyone was sleeping, his enemy came and sowed weeds among the wheat, and went away.
 When the wheat sprouted and formed heads, then the weeds also appeared.
 The owner’s servants came to him and said, ‘Sir, didn’t you sow good seed in your field?
 Where then did the weeds come from?’
 ‘An enemy did this,’ he replied.
 The servants asked him, ‘Do you want us to go and pull them up?’
 ‘No,’ he answered, ‘because while you are pulling the weeds, you may root up the wheat with them.
 Let both grow together until the harvest.
 At that time I will tell the harvesters: First collect the weeds and tie them in bundles to be burned; then gather the wheat and bring it into my barn.'”

-Another reason people dislike Catholicism has to do with the belief that Catholic leaders perpetuate outdated teachings that reach back to ancient times, apparently legitimized under the guise of sacred ‘Tradition.’
+Another reason some people dislike Catholicism has to do with the belief that Catholics perpetuate outdated teachings that are legitimized under the guise of sacred Tradition.

-For those unfamiliar with Catholicism, the idea of Tradition refers to the Catholic Church’s teachings that are said to complement biblical scripture with equal weight and authority “like two branches of the same tree,” to quote a metaphor popular among Catholic apologists.
+For those unfamiliar with Catholicism, the idea of Tradition refers to Church teachings that are said to complement biblical scripture with equal weight and authority.
+Tradition and scripture are “like two branches of the same tree,” to quote a popular Catholic saying.

-At loggerheads with the idea of Catholic Tradition is the sola scriptura approach.
-Sola scriptura simply means that the Bible is the only source of God’s revelation to mankind.
+At odds with the Catholic Tradition is sola scriptura.
+Sola scriptura means the Bible is the only source of God’s revelation to mankind.
 One form of sola scriptura, sometimes called solo scriptura, selects individual passages from the Bible to apparently prove a particular perspective.

-We’ve all encountered this before.
+We’ve probably all encountered this approach.
 Believers in solo scriptura uphold the Old Testament book of Leviticus, for instance, to allegedly prove the evils of homosexuality and gay marriage.

 If a man lies with a male as a woman, both of them have committed an abomination; they shall be put to death, their blood is upon them (Lev.
 20:13).

-But these same people often conveniently overlook other passages from the very same Old Testament concerning the evils of usury.
+But these same people often overlook other passages from the Old Testament concerning the evils of usury.

 You shall not lend him your money for usury, nor lend him your food at a profit (Leviticus 25:35-37).

-An additional dislike of Catholicism based on human rights issues concerns the exclusion of women from the upper end of the Catholic hierarchy.
-To critics, the absence of female priests leaves the entire faith assembly with a dry, one-sided feeling.
-That ‘yin-yang’ sense of balance and complementarity just isn’t there.
+Another dislike of Catholicism involves the exclusion of women from the upper end of the Catholic hierarchy.
+For critics, the absence of female priests leaves the entire faith assembly with a lopsided, dry feeling.
+That yin-yang sense of balance and complementarity just isn’t there.

-However, the psychologist Carl Jung, coming from a Protestant background, argued that the presence of the Virgin Mary in Catholic dogma was a step in the right direction.
-Jung felt that Mary played an important compensatory role for Catholics’ psychological needs.
+By way of contrast, the depth psychologist Carl Jung, coming from a Protestant background, argued that the visible presence of the Virgin Mary in Catholic dogma was a step in the right direction.
+Jung believed that Mary played an important compensatory role for Catholics’ psychological needs.

-But some feminists counter that this doesn’t help real flesh and blood Catholic women who yearn to enter the priesthood.
-Nor does it help Catholic women and men who get bored of the mostly male presence at the altar.
+But some feminists don’t buy it.
+They point out that the Virgin Mary doesn’t help real flesh and blood women who yearn to enter the priesthood.
+Nor does it help women and men who are bored of the mostly male presence at the Catholic altar.

 Celibacy and the Perception of Women

-Critics of Catholicism also say that celibate priests conforming to pre-established, chauvinistic religious structures find it all too easy to avoid dealing with women as equals.
+Critics of Catholicism also believe that celibate priests conforming to pre-established, chauvinistic religious routines essentially avoid dealing with women as equals.

 Freudian theory is incapable of acknowledging religious experience or integrating the concept of chastity or asceticism into its idea of healthy human development.

-Likewise the author Elizabeth Abbott argues that celibacy can be a healthy choice.
-She points out that cultural attitudes are quickly changing in this area, especially with the drastic and sometimes deadly increase of sexually transmitted diseases (STDs).
+Likewise, the Canadian writer and historian Elizabeth Abbott argues that celibacy can be a healthy choice.
+She points out that cultural attitudes about celibacy are quickly changing, especially with the drastic and sometimes deadly increase of sexually transmitted diseases.